erikt/MiamiStateMachine/README.md

 ## Reacting to state changes

-By listening to the `doneTransitionStream: AsyncStream<Transition<Event, State>>` stream, it is possible to react to state changes.
+By listening to the `doneTransitionStream: AsyncStream<StateTransition<Event, State>>` stream, it is possible to react to state changes.

 There is also `rejectedEventStream: AsyncStream<(from: State, for: Event)>` to be able to know when processed events did __not__ lead to a state change.